HFF-Git/LcsNodes-Book/Book-Text.md

 ### *Analog Subsystem*
 <a id="markdown-*analog-subsystem*" name="*analog-subsystem*"></a>

-The layout control system is primarily a digital system.
-There are however layout use cases where there are many analog locomotives that would represent a significant investment when converting the running equipment to DCC or that cannot easily be equipped with a DCC decoder.
+The layout control system is primarily a digital control system.
+There are however layout use cases where there are many analog locomotives that would represent a significant investment when converting to DCC or that cannot easily be equipped with a DCC decoder.
 In a DCC subsystem the decoder is in the locomotive and many locomotives can run therefore on the same track.
 In an analog system, the locomotive has no capabilities and therefore the track needs to be divided into sections that can be controlled individually.
 One locomotive per section is the condition.
 In a sense the decoder becomes part of the track section.
 The layout control system offers support for building such a track section subsystem.
 Often the sections are combined into blocks and build the foundation for a block signaling system.
 Note that the rest of the layout control system is of course digital.
 What is typically the booster to support a section of track, is the block controller for an analog layout.
 We will see in the later chapters that booster and block controller are very similar and design a block controller to accommodate both use cases.

 ### *Configuration*
 <a id="markdown-*configuration*" name="*configuration*"></a>